 STEM Advantage is comprised of four key components: paid internships, mentorships, scholarships and professional development programs.
 Plus, events to build community.
-Our 360-degree approach is designed to provide the support promising scholars need in a STEM program, including skills and work experience that will assist them in landing their first position after graduation.
+Our holistic approach is designed to provide the support promising scholars need in a STEM program, including skills and work experience that will assist them in landing their first position after graduation.
 Giving them scholarships and economic opportunities during the course of their education, additionally, allows our Scholars to graduate with less student debt.

 We offer paid internships to STEM Advantage Scholars through our corporate partnerships.
 Internships are a win-win.
 Students gain real-world experiences and develop both their technical and soft skills, such as communication, collaboration and problem solving.
 By providing internships to our scholars, businesses create an inclusive workforce with diverse entry-level technical talent, while at the same time giving back to their communities.